Car brands and logos list and who owns which car brands?

 Suzuki Motor Corporation

 Suzuki is another major Japanese automaker.
-It leads in sales both domestically and in the global market because it produces economical cars that meet all safety requirements.
-However, the automotive division of the company did not appear until 1961.
+It leads in sales in both domestic and global markets, producing fuel-efficient cars that meet all safety requirements.
+However, the company’s automobile division did not appear until 1961.
 Before that, it produced only engines, bicycles, and looms.

 Suzuki Motor Corporation includes:

-• Suzuki – the flagship brand, leading the market for affordable, high-quality cars.
+• Suzuki is the flagship brand leading the market in affordable, high-quality automobiles.

 Hyundai Motor Group